Heather A. Hostetler, Ph.D.

 PPARa plays a central role in energy homeostasis by initiating transcription of multiple genes in fatty acid and glucose metabolism, while concomitantly down-regulating genes in insulin signaling.
 In liver, PPARa induces transcription of many genes involved in fatty acid degradation by b-oxidation, fatty acid uptake and transport, and lipoprotein metabolism.
 RXR and LXR have similar functions: regulating control of a different set of genes involved in energy homeostasis.
 Thus, these nuclear receptors are responsible for controlling a number of lipid metabolic proteins that may contribute to obesity, diabetes, lipotoxicity, and subsequent cardiovascular disorders.
 Previous work in our lab and by others has shown that unsaturated fatty acids, as well as saturated and unsaturated fatty acid metabolites, are endogenous ligands of PPARa.
 The presence of these ligands leads to PPARa activation and initiation of fatty acid metabolism.
 More recently, we have shown that glucose is also an endogenous ligand of PPARa, and that the presence of certain sugars can alter not only PPARa activity, but also its ability to interact with lipids.
 These discoveries have suggested that nuclear receptors may function as nutrient sensors; sensing what nutrients are available and utilizing them as an energy source.
 We are currently working to determine: (i) How PPARa determines its choice of heterodimeric partners, (ii) What this choice means in terms of overall gene regulation, (iii) What happens to cause the improper regulation seen in diseased states, and (iv) What kind of compounds might function as potential therapeutics to reverse the detrimental effects of such diseased states.

 Hostetler, H.A., A.L.
 McIntosh, A.D.
 Petrescu, H. Huang, B.P.
 Atshaves, E.J.
 Murphy, A.B.
 Kier, and F. Schroeder.
-2009.
-Fluorescence techniques used for assessing the impact of binding proteins on acyl-CoA activation of gene-expression.
+2010.
+Fluorescence methods to assess the impact of lipid binding proteins on ligand-mediated activation of gene expression.
 In Lipid-Mediated Signaling: Methods in Signal Transduction, [eds.]
 E.J.
 Murphy and T.A.
 Rosenberger.
-CRC Press, Taylor and Francis Group (In press).
+CRC Press, Taylor and Francis Group, New York, pp. 299-348.

 Hostetler, H.A., H. Huang, A.B.
 Kier, and F. Schroeder.
 2008.
 Glucose directly links to lipid metabolism through high-affinity interaction with peroxisome proliferator-activated receptor a.
 Journal of Biological Chemistry 183: 2246-2254.